microsoft/app-camp/docs/aad/A02-after-teams-sso.md

 ![Run the app](../../assets/screenshots/03-007-RunApp-1.png)

+!!! check "Challenge"
-> CHALLENGE: You might have noticed the logout button doesn't do anything in Teams!
+    You might have noticed the logout button doesn't do anything in Teams!
 If you wish, hide the logout button just as you hid the navigation bar.
 The code is in client/identity/userPanel.js.

 ## Known issues

-For the latest issues, or to file a bug report, see the [github issues list](https://github.com/microsoft/app-camp/issues) for this repository.
+--8<-- "issuesLink.md"

 ## References